gvwilson/sdxpy/src/binary/index.md

 The same is true of collections.
 For example,
-Fortran stores the values in an array side by side in one big block of memory ([%f binary-arrays %]).
+Fortran stores the values in an array side by side in one big [%i "block (of memory)" %]block[%/i%] of memory ([%f binary-arrays %]).
 Writing this to disk is easy:
 if the array starts at location L in memory and has N values,